bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

-## Writeup Template
-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Vehicle Detection Project**
+## Udacity Self-Driving Car, Term1,
+### Project 4: **Vehicle Detection**

 The goals / steps of this project are the following:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
+* Perform feature extraction using Histogram of Oriented Gradients (HOG), color features, and histogram of colors from a labeled training set of images and train a classifier Linear SVM classifier
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Run a pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

 [//]: # (Image References)